 - Film: How has Alfred Hitchcock’s Psycho shaped the thriller genre?

 How do I pick an Advisor?

 Pick an Advisor that knows a lot about your topic.
 A biology teacher would not be great for your History EE.

 Meeting with your advisor is not mandatory, however, it is a very good idea to do so.
 The more help you can get on this thing, the better.

 When is a good time to start writing?

 Start as soon as possible.
 Your life will be so much easier if you have your essay complete before Year II.
 If you’re overwhelmed during the school year, do your extended essay during the summer; your future you will thank you.

-Now that you have your research question, build an outline around it.
+Now that you have your research question, build a paper outline around it.
 The introduction should contain your research query and your main argument, otherwise known as the thesis statement.
 The body is easiest to divide into three parts.
 The conclusion should restate your argument and summarize your findings.
 An outline should just be the notes of what you plan to state.
 Do not fiddle with the roman numerals; keep it clean with bullet points and short sentences.

 At this stage, you should be reading through your primary sources and creating an annotated bibliography.
 This just means posting any relevant information that you plan to quote or use in your essay into a separate document and listing some points that you plan to address.
 Start your Works Cited page right away.